One good thing about insurance is that you can insure virtually anything you value against numerous scenarios, including fire outbreaks.

-Typically, comprehensive car coverage can cover you against arson, garage fire, engine fires, and fire caused by accidents.
+Typically, comprehensive car coverage can protect you against arson, garage fires, engine fires, and fires caused by accidents.

 But you must have to submit an official police report to your insurer to get them to pay for the damages your vehicle sustained from the fire situation.

 Also, you must have purchased the comprehensive insurance package before the fire accident; otherwise, the whole cost is on you.